Activate OpenGL and GLSL on Xcode

 The Next step is to build libraries of

-by a makefile.
-Go to the directory where you camkeGlm
+Glmby a makefile.
+Go to the directory where you camkeGlmand typesudo make installin your terminal.sudo make installAfter installing the

 Step 2: Check head files and libraries whether are in your environment or not.